RedLynx101/cmu-claude-hackathon/README.md

 ## 🎯 Hackathon Context

 This project was created for the **Claude Hackathon** to showcase the power of Anthropic's Claude AI in solving real-world organizational challenges.
 The hackathon challenged developers to build innovative applications that leverage Claude's advanced reasoning and natural language capabilities.
+We had one hour to create a solution.

 ### Why This Problem?